 Jocelyn Romina Santillán-Deras coordinates sustainable initiatives focused on closing the digital divide and promoting digital equity and inclusion for the agricultural community in North Carolina.
 In addition, Jocelyn supports emergency preparedness and communication efforts, highlighting the unique needs and circumstances of farmworker populations across the state.
 Having grown up in Oregon’s fruit fields, Jocelyn comes from a farmworker family and brings insight into the barriers farmworkers face on a day-to-day basis.
 Prior to working with NCFHP, she served farmworkers for more than five years at two of NCFHP's grant-funded sites in eastern North Carolina.
 Jocelyn completed her undergraduate degree in public health at the University of North Carolina Wilmington.
 She enjoys traveling, spending time with her large family and her two cats.

-Dulce Arroyo is part of the COVID-19 Response Team as the Local Support and Training Coordinator.
-Dulce plans, organizes and leads the Ask the Doctor: COVID-19 Webinar alongside our NCFHP Medical Director, Dr. Modjulie Moore.
-The webinar is conducted monthly and allows NCFHP outreach staff and partners to hear the most recent information about COVID-19.
-Dulce also provides technical support to the local county vaccination teams and leads and facilitates county team meetings.
+Dulce Arroyo currently serves as the Agricultural Partner Engagement Coordinator.
+Prior to this role, Dulce was the Local Support and Training Coordinator on the COVID-19 Response Team, where she organized NCFHP's monthly Ask The Doctor Webinar and provided technical support to the local county vaccination teams and led and facilitated county team meetings.
 Prior to working at NCFHP, Dulce worked in the non-profit sector where she focused on case management, program development and training while working with underserved and underrepresented populations.

 Direct Line: (919) 527-6479 · Email